braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/email_validation.md

 	- ~
 	- !
 	- ?
-	- . (only between letters other characters)
+	- . (only between letters or other characters)
 {% enddetails %}

 {% details Unaccepted characters %}
 - Whitespaces (ASCII and Unicode)
-- Only allowing Unicode
-	- Letters
-	- Numbers
-	- Symbols
-	- Punctuation
 {% enddetails %}

 This validation is not to be confused with a validation service like Briteverify.
 This is a check to verify that the syntax of an email address is correct.
 One of the main drivers to use this validation process is to support international characters (i.e., UTF-8) in the local part of the email address.